 The normal mortgage contingency period is between 14 and 25 days from the real estate purchase contract date.

-- Mortgage lender will require the real estate purchase contract and will monitor mortgage contingency date for borrowers without Mortgage Approval Without Real Estate Purchase Contract.
+- Lenders will monitor mortgage contingency date for borrowers without Mortgage Approval Without Real Estate Purchase Contract

-The greatest benefits of Mortgage Approval Without Real Estate Purchase Contract is that the borrower is already conditionally approved for a mortgage.
+The greatest benefit of Mortgage Approval Without Real Estate Purchase Contract is that the borrower is already conditionally approved for a mortgage.

 Real Estate Purchase Contract Due Diligence Period

-- During this period, the home buyer will be working on mortgage loan approval, order the home appraisal, order property inspection, order well and septic inspections, and order termite inspection reports.
+- During this period, the home buyer will be working on the mortgage loan approval, order the home appraisal, order property inspection, order well and septic inspections, and order termite inspection reports

-A home inspection is strongly recommended for all home buyers and should be part of real estate purchase contract.
-The purchase contract is only valid if the house passes a third party home inspection.
+A home inspection is strongly recommended for all home buyers and should be part of the real estate purchase contract.
+The purchase contract is only valid if the house passes a third-party home inspection.

-- If there are extensive foundation, structural, and/or mechanical defects on the subject property, it might be wise to pass on the home and move on.
+- If there are the extensive foundation, structural, and/or mechanical defects on the subject property, it might be wise to pass on the home and move on

 Depending on which area the home is, a termite inspection may be recommended.

-- The mortgage lender might also require a termite inspection if the appraiser notates on appraisal report that there are signs of termites.
+- The lender might also require a termite inspection if the appraiser notates on appraisal report that there are signs of termites

-- FHA mortgage lending guidelines state that a termite inspection is required only if there is evidence of active infestation or if it is required by either the local, county, or state building code departments, or if it is customary for the region, or at the mortgage lender’s discretion.
+- HUD mortgage lending guidelines state that a termite inspection is required only if there is evidence of active infestation or if it is required by either the local, county, or state building code departments, or if it is customary for the region, or at the mortgage lender’s discretion

 Request Sellers Concession Towards Closing Costs

-- Closing costs includes prepaid items such as tax escrows, insurance escrows, title charges, recording fees, transfer stamps, and other closing costs that the buyer would otherwise have to come up with besides the down payment.
+- Closing costs include prepaid items such as tax escrows, insurance escrows, title charges, recording fees, transfer stamps, and other closing costs that the buyer would otherwise have to come up with besides the down payment

-- Do not ask for too much sellers concessions because overages in sellers concessions goes back to the seller and it does not come to the buyer in any other form as a cash back.
+- Do not ask for too much sellers concessions because overages in sellers concessions go back to the seller and it does not come to the buyer in any other form as a cashback

 Why Do We Close 100% Of Our Pre-Approvals & Other Lenders Don’t?

-There is a big difference between a pre-qualification and pre-approval.
+There is a big difference between pre-qualification and pre-approval.

-- A true pre-approval is issued by a mortgage underwriter after the underwriter has reviewed the borrower’s application, credit, credit scores, credit history, income, debts, assets, public records, and all documentation.
+A true pre-approval is issued by a mortgage underwriter after the underwriter has reviewed the borrower’s following:

-- The Gustan Cho Team at USA Mortgage will only issue pre-approvals after the mortgage underwriter has signed off on it.
+Gustan Cho Associates will only issue pre-approvals after the mortgage underwriter has signed off on it.

-Home Buyers needing a Mortgage Approval Without Real Estate Purchase Contract (TBD Underwrite) with a direct lender with no lender overlays, please contact The Gustan Cho Team at USA Mortgage at 1-800-900-8569 or text us at 262-716-8151 for faster response or email us at email@example.com.
+Home Buyers needing a Mortgage Approval Without Real Estate Purchase Contract (TBD Underwrite) with a direct lender with no lender overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.